 Experienced driver or beginner, each of us is subject to the same laws of physics when driving on curves.
 The traction of the tires against the road surface makes it possible for the vehicle to change its path when you turn the front wheels.
 If there's no traction, inertia will keep the vehicle going in the same direction.
 If you've ever tried to steer a vehicle on wet ice, you'll understand this.

 The traction you can get in a curve depends on the condition of your tires and the road surface, the angle at which the curve is banked, and your speed.
 While you're in a curve, speed is the one factor you can control.
 Suppose you're steering through a sharp curve.
-Then you suddenly accelerate.
-Both control systems -- steering and acceleration -- have to do their work where the tires meet the road.
-Adding the sudden acceleration can demand too much of those places.
+Then you suddenly apply the brakes.
+Both control systems -- steering and braking -- have to do their work where the tires meet the road.
+Unless you have four-wheel anti-lock brakes, adding the hard braking can demand too much of those places.
 You can lose control.

+The same thing can happen if you're steering through a sharp curve and you suddenly accelerate.
+Those two control systems -- steering and acceleration -- can overwhelm those places where the tires meet the road and make you lose control.

 What should you do if this ever happens?
-Ease up on the accelerator pedal, steer the vehicle the way you want it to go, and slow down.
+Ease up on the brake or accelerator pedal, steer the vehicle the way you want it to go, and slow down.